3 students and a suspect are dead after Michigan State University shooting

 A gunman shot and killed three students and injured five others on the campus of Michigan State University Monday night before fatally shooting himself, police said.

+The suspect left a note threatening two public schools in New Jersey, police say

+The suspect was believed to be acting alone and is not affiliated with the university, Rozman said.
+Police executed a search warrant on the suspect's residence early Tuesday morning.

-Police said the suspect initially fled the scene on foot.
-Law enforcement located him roughly three hours later, using a tip from a local resident.
-He appeared to shoot himself after police confronted him.
+The gunman initially fled the scene on foot.
+Law enforcement located McRae roughly three hours later, using a tip from a local resident.
+He appeared to have shot himself after being confronted by local law enforcement officers.

-Police said the suspect was believed to be acting alone and is not affiliated with the university.

-Investigations are ongoing, and police currently have "absolutely no idea about a motive," said Chris Rozman, the interim deputy chief of the MSU police.
-He added that police executed a search warrant on the suspect's residence but have yet to release a motive.
+On Tuesday morning, police in Ewing, N.J., issued a statement saying that investigators had discovered a note in McRae's pocket containing a threat to two Ewing public schools.
+MSU police later confirmed that they found a note on the suspect, but declined to share what it contained.

+Ewing police said McRae had local ties to the township, which is roughly 670 miles southeast of East Lansing by car.

-Shots were initially fired at 8:18 p.m.
-ET inside Berkey Hall, which is home to the College of Social Science.
-Responding officers found two people dead on the scene.
+The shooting began around 8:18 p.m.
+ET on Monday inside Berkey Hall, which is home to the College of Social Science.
+Responding officers found two students dead at the scene.

 Another shooting was reported shortly afterward at the MSU student union, which is located next door and is a gathering point for students.
-One person died there, Rozman said.
+One student was killed there, Rozman said.
 Both Berkey Hall and the student union building are open to the public during business hours, police said.

-Hundreds of officers from different agencies responded to the scene, Rozman said.
+Hundreds of officers from different agencies responded to the scene, police said.
 Victims were transported to Sparrow Hospital in Lansing.

 They were still in critical condition as of Tuesday morning and four had required surgical intervention, said Dr. Denny Martin, the acting chief medical officer at Sparrow Hospital.